jmbredenberg/Mafia-rules/README.md

 ##Goals

 The Town wins if all Mafia are dead and at least one Townie is alive.
-The Mafia wins if all Townies are dead.
+The Mafia win if all Townies are dead.
 Game ends immediately when either condition is satisfied.
 If you are currently a Townie, your goal is for the Town to win.
 If you are a Mafia, your goal is for the Mafia to win.
 If you are a serial killer, your goal is for the Mafia to win.
 Everyone is 100% loyal to their current team, even if they expect to switch teams. **You win with your team; your personal survival does not matter. **